Skip to content

 Property Purchase Taxes Portugal: What Buyers Need to Know

 When buying property in Portugal, there are a few additional taxes and administrative costs to consider alongside the purchase price.
-Nothing unexpected – but it’s important to understand the property purchase taxes Portugal early so you know exactly where you stand.
-If you are new to the purchase process, you may also want to read the Buyer’s Guide to Buying Property in Lagos Portugal, which explains the full step-by-step process from reservation to completion.
+Nothing unexpected- but it’s important to understand the property purchase taxes Portugal early so you know exactly where you stand.
+In this post, you will find a simple overview of the main taxes and costs when buying in Portugal.

 How Much Tax Do You Pay When Buying Property in Portugal?

-One of the most common questions buyers have is: “How much tax will I actually pay?”
+One of the most common questions buyers have is: “How much tax will I actually pay?”.
 The answer depends on a few key factors, including the purchase price, whether the property will be your main residence or a second home and the applicable IMT tax bracket.

 The main tax when buying property in Portugal is IMT (Imposto Municipal sobre Transmissões Onerosas de Imóveis), which translates to Property Transfer Tax.
 This tax is paid once, at the time of purchase, and the amount depends on:

-IMT Rates - Second Home (Portugal Mainland)
+IMT for Second Homes (Portugal Mainland) for Residents

 Property Value (EUR) Marginal Rate Deduction